Ressources

 • Distinguish facts, opinions, value judgments.

-• Working on sources: desecrating print.
-Contrary to the commonplace, "If it's in the paper, it's true", one must take a critical look at the printed thing and at the media, in general.
+• Work on sources: demystify the printed word.
+Contrary to the common belief, « If it's in the newspaper, it's true, » one must take a critical look at the printed word and the media in general.

 Debate

-Difference between the two:
+Difference between the two :

 Scientific Debate